 You can choose to see either the French or English side first, and then have to come up with the translation before revealing the correct answer.

 As the name suggests, “Hear it!
 Say it!” is where you repeat whatever you hear, and your pronunciation is tested.

 “Write it!” is similar but instead, you write down whatever you hear.
-Again, here it has overcome FrenchPod101’s shortcomings by including a virtual keyboard that lets you easily add accents to the letters.
+Here it has overcome FrenchPod101’s shortcomings by making it easy to include diacritical marks.

 “Know it!” is a translation game where you read the word in English, but you need to speak the French translation and record it.

-There are 3 plans available currently.
-They are – Premium, Premium Plus, and Platinum Plans.
+There are three plans available currently – Premium, Premium Plus, and Platinum Plans.
 There is also a travelogue plan separately available for tourists who need to know the essentials while traveling.

 Each of these plans supposedly costs $149 each, or $449.85 in total.

 I say supposedly because they seem to always be on sale, and I do mean always.
 So, the real prices are $99.95 for level 1, $249.90 for levels 1 and 2, and $259.90 for all three levels.